intelligence38000/android-docs/src/pages/maps/overview/index.md

   />
 }} -->

 You must include the Mapbox wordmark and attribution notice on any map that uses the Mapbox Maps SDK for Android.
-We provide an attribution layout that includes all required information and can be customized either in xml or using the `UiSettings` object.
+The SDK provides an attribution layout that includes all required information and can be customized either in xml or using the `UiSettings` object.

 You may adjust the position of the Mapbox wordmark and attribution notice, but they must stay visible on the map.
-You may also change the background and text color of the attribution notice to best match your design aesthetics, but all information must be legible.
+You may also change the background and text color of the attribution notice to match your design aesthetics, but all information must be legible.

 You may not otherwise alter the Mapbox wordmark or text attribution notice.
 If you wish to move or to remove the Mapbox wordmark, please [contact our sales team](https://www.mapbox.com/contact/sales/) to discuss options available under our Enterprise plans.

 ## Telemetry opt out
 Mapbox Telemetry is a [powerful location analytics platform](https://www.mapbox.com/telemetry/) included in this SDK.
-By default, anonymized location and usage data is sent to Mapbox whenever the host app causes it to be gathered.
+By default, the SDK sends anonymized location and usage data to Mapbox whenever the host app causes it to be gathered.
 The [Mapbox Terms of Service](https://www.mapbox.com/tos/) require your app to provide users with a way to individually opt out of Mapbox Telemetry, which is provided automatically as part of the [attribution](#attribution) control.
 If you hide the attribution control, you must provide an alternative opt out for your users to use.

 ## MapView XML attributes